 Some articles on Desk to Dirtbag (and just what is a dirtbag, anyway?) contain affiliate links, meaning that if you make a purchase through these links, I may earn a small commission (at no extra cost to you!).
 Thank you for reading!

 Medellin, Colombia is much more than what you see on the show Narcos, while this city was once a place where no tourist would come, it has evolved into one of the hottest tourist destinations in all of South America.
-And it’s for a good reason: there are a lot of awesome things to do in Medellin, Colombia.I’ve lived in Medellin on and off for more than two years now.
+And it’s for a good reason: there are a lot of awesome things to do in Medellin, Colombia.I’ve lived in Medellin on and off for more than three years now.
 It’s like my home away from home.
 Here’s a list of things I think everyone should see and do in Medellin, and also one thing that tourists should definitely NOT do.

 This list is directed at the short-term visitor, to provide them with a complete and varied view of Medellin, but if you plan to stick around for the long-term, there are tons of events and activities to keep you busy here.
-These things to do are in no particular order, so if you’re looking for something a little more organized and structured, then check out my article on 3 days in Medellin.
+These things to do in Medellin are in no particular order, so if you’re looking for something a little more organized and structured, then check out my article on 3 days in Medellin.

 On to my definitive guide of things to do in Medellin, Colombia…

 Plaza Botero is perhaps the most emblematic of all of Medellin’s tourist attractions and is beloved not only by Medellin but throughout all of Antioquia (the regional department or state).